In this article

 What to Teach Your Child: Deep Breaths Can Help You Relax

 Even kids feel stress.
-But trying to teach your child how to deal with her sadness, anxiousness, or upset in the moment is usually unsuccessful.
+But trying to teach your child how to deal with her sadness, anxiety, or upset in the moment is usually unsuccessful.
 She will be too emotional to focus on learning.

 To help your child manage stress, first teach him to recognize stress.
 Here's a good clue: When your body muscles tighten up, when it feels like your muscles are squeezing together, it is time to relax.
 Then, practice techniques that will help calm and soothe him so that when he feels that tight, squeezed feeling, he will know he can do something to feel better.